 Delta Tau Omega Chapter sponsors Fall Round-Up – a themed reclamation activity – for inactive sorority members, general members and those members new to the greater Lansing area each fall.

-Gourmet Gents features male cooks from the greater Lansing area.
-Delta Tau Omega Chapter members identify men to showcase their culinary talents with the community.
-The event takes place in October.
-Attendees purchase tickets for the opportunity to taste the various dishes prepared by the Gents.
+Traditionally, the Gourmet Gents Fundraiser featured male cooks from the greater Lansing area.
+Delta Tau Omega Chapter identified men to showcase their culinary talents with the community.
+The event took place in October.
+Attendees purchased tickets for the opportunity to taste the various dishes prepared by the Gents.
 This fundraiser will resume in 2022 as a reimagined fundraising event.
 Delta Tau Omega Chapter partners with the Pearls of Exellence Foundation, Inc. to execute this community fundraiser.

 Delta Tau Omega Chapter initiated the Sister-2-Sister Program in November 1993 with a conference for high school girls in Lansing, MI.
 At that time, the intent of the conference was “to demonstrate the care and concern for the unique, critical issues facing young African American females” such as academic skills, conflict (resolution) with peers/adults, personal hygiene/health, and self-esteem.
 In 2006, Sister-2-Sister expanded its service to include a three-year model to mentor girls from 6th thru 8th grade.
 Additionally, a Rites of Passage Ceremony is held for girls who complete the three-year program.
 The conference occurs in the fall and the rites of passage occurs in the spring.